Ad Blockers vs. Customer Hijacking Prevention: What’s the Difference?

 While consumer preferences differ, there are certain types of ads that are widely considered objectionable.
 The Coalition for Better Ads, on which Google based its standards for automatically blocking ads within Chrome, identified four types of desktop ads and eight kinds of mobile ads as being particularly bothersome to the customer experience.
 In addition, some ad blockers aim to prevent advertisers from tracking and personally targeting consumers.

 In contrast, from the perspective of online retailers, any injected ad is a problem worthy of being blocked.
 That’s because injected ads are promotions that are displayed within a user’s browser as a result of either malware or (less frequently) WiFi hijacking.
-These ads appear specifically when the user visits an eCommerce website (during 15-25% of all online shopping sessions), and many of them are designed to appear as if they were part of that site.
+These ads appear specifically when the user visits an eCommerce website (during 15-25% of all online shopping sessions), and many of them are designed to appear as if they were part of that site yet they are ads hijacking the browser.
 They are especially threatening to the brand reputations of online retailers because many of these ads promote adult websites and online gambling and gaming.

 But the majority of injected ads (60-65%, according to data gathered by Namogoo) aim to steal customers away from a given eCommerce website by promoting similar products sold on competing websites.
 This way, the people behind Customer Journey Hijacking make money through an unscrupulous approach to affiliate marketing.
 In some cases, these bad actors will even redirect users from a retailer’s website back to the same site and then charge that retailer an affiliate fee.